franckies/mywebsite/content/projects/multicloudterraform/index.md

 summary: "Multi cloud infrastructure on terraform"
 ---
 # Overview
-The following project consists of the implementation of a 3-tier web application infrastructure on two different cloud service providers (CSPs), Aws and Azure.
-The objective is to highlight similarities and differences between the two CSPs in terms of offered services, performances, and easiness of deployment.
-Moreover, it will be pointed out to what extent terraform can be considered a _cloud agnostic tool_ observing the differences in the code written for the two CSPs.
+The following project consists of the implementation of a 3-tier web application infrastructure on two different cloud service providers (CSPs), Aws and Azure using an *Infrastracture as Code* approach with *Terraform*.
 Then, the power of Terraform will be fully exploited by combining together the two infrastructures: using *Azure Traffic Manager*, a single entry point for the application will be provided, and the incoming traffic will be redirected to the Azure and Aws infrastructures in a round-robin fashion using  the DNS-based traffic load balancer approach.

 # IaC with Terraform
 Nowadays, the de-facto standard for IaC is Terraform which integrates with virtually all the available cloud providers and features a highly specialized domain-specific language called HCL.
 Terraform is a great tool with a very large community and a lot of open-source modules readily usable in the Terraform Registry.